isabellelourenco/avenue-qa-challenge/README.md

 > **Important notes about the above the tests**
 >
 > **The accessibility tests are failling!** Due to a accessibility bugs founded during tests.

+### Dashboard of Test Results

+The pipeline is integrated with the Cypress Dashboard, the smoke tests is running every push or pull request is sent to main branch.
+You could access the [Dashboard](https://cloud.cypress.io/projects/k5pkre/runs/) to see the results.